-Setting up Authentication in Mosquitto MQTT Broker
+Setting Up Authentication in Mosquitto MQTT Broker

-The MQTT protocol provides a lightweight method of carrying out messaging using a publish/subscribe model.
-This makes it suitable for Internet of Things messaging such as with low power sensors or mobile devices such as phones, embedded computers or microcontrollers.
+The MQTT protocol provides a lightweight method of messaging using a publish/subscribe model, making it ideal for Internet of Things (IoT) messaging, such as low-power sensors, mobile devices, embedded computers, or microcontrollers.

-sudo stop mosquitto
+sudo systemctl stop mosquitto

 sudo mosquitto_passwd -c /etc/mosquitto/passwd <user_name>

-sudo gedit /etc/mosquitto/mosquitto.conf
+sudo nano /etc/mosquitto/mosquitto.conf

 mosquitto_sub -h localhost -p 1883 -t myTopic -u <user_name> -P <password>